Wafik20/GraphiCore/README.md

 # GraphiCore
-GraphiCore personal project aimed at developing a basic graphics library solely using POSIX functions, avoiding any standard C library dependencies.
+GraphiCore personal project and a fun experiment aimed at developing a basic graphics library solely using POSIX functions, avoiding any standard C library dependencies.
 The project is an exploration into low-level graphics programming, emphasizing simplicity and direct hardware interaction.

 ## Files